Relapsing fever, endemic A68.1

 This section has been translated automatically.

 Incubation period 5-15 days.
-At the puncture site, occasionally an ulcerated nodule up to the size of a pea can be detected, which can be covered with black crusts (Tache noir).
+Occasionally, an ulcerated nodule up to the size of a pea can be detected at the injection site, which may be covered with black crusts (tache noir).
 Massive bacteremia and infestation of almost all organs.
 The degree of spirochaemia determines the clinical severity.
-In contrast to malaria, fever attacks last 2-4 days and are interrupted by fever-free 3-6-day intervals.
+In contrast to malaria, the fever attacks last 2-4 days and are interrupted by fever-free intervals of 3-6 days.
 The fever-free intervals increase in duration as the disease progresses.
-Relapses occur about 2-10 times, whereby the severity of the disease decreases.
+Relapses occur about two to ten times, with the severity of the disease decreasing.
 Immunity up to 1 year after infection.
-The most frequent cause of death is myocarditis.
+The most common cause of death is myocarditis.

-Characteristic (in about 60% of infected persons) is a stem-emphasized, small macular or small papular, petechial exanthema (tendency to bleed) towards the end of the first fever period.
-Damage to the vascular endothelium, bleeding tendency and organ necrosis determine the course of the disease.
-The skin changes do not occur after the first period.
+A characteristic feature (in about 60% of infected persons) towards the end of the first fever period is a small macular or small papular, petechial exanthema (tendency to bleed).
+Damage to the vascular endothelia, bleeding tendency and organ necrosis determine the course of the disease.
+The skin changes no longer occur after the first period.

-Complications include a strong tendency to bleed (epistaxis, conjunctival bleeding, haemorrhages of the gastrointestinal tract, lungs, urinary tract and CNS), nephritis, liver failure, myocarditis, sepsis with disseminated intravascular coagulation.
+Complications include a strong bleeding tendency (epistaxis, conjunctival bleeding, hemorrhages of the gastrointestinal tract, lungs, urinary tract and CNS), nephritis, liver failure, myocarditis and sepsis with disseminated intravascular coagulation.

 Laboratory